 Since the COVID-19 pandemic began, NGFS has taken a layered approach to mitigating the risk of COVID-19.
-Our goal is to keep school operations and instruction calibrated to public health conditions in NC, specifically in Guilford County.
-We will continue to rely on the guidance, consideration, and mandates established by national, local, and state health experts and leaders, our medical advisors, and our school health team.
+We will continue to rely on the guidance, consideration, and mandates established by national, state, and local health experts and leaders, our medical advisors, and our School Nurse.
 Regular monitoring of the overall health and well-being of our school community will also be considered independently.